Les Nessman: Les at WKRP

 Les is the ludicrously incompetent news director of WKRP and has been with the station since 1954.
 Of the station's numerous cast members, Nessman's constant bungling, baseless pride and insistence on keeping his full-service trappings on the rock-oriented station generally poses the biggest obstacle to the station's success outside of ownership.
 Knowing very little about sports (or, for that matter, news in general), he makes several glaring errors, for example mispronouncing golfer Chi Chi Rodriguez' name as "Chy Chy Rod-ri-gweeze", referring to chihuahuas as "chee-hooah-hooahs", and calling a women's swimming event "breast stroking."
 He consistently refuses to acknowledge or correct any errors, even when another staff member (usually Johnny) tries to correct him.
 Program director Andy Travis complains that Nessman completely missed one of the most important stories of 1979, the Iranian Revolution, because he focused on a human interest story about a pig that could do addition and subtraction.
-In at least one episode the viewer can hear the WKRP motto do a play on words about Les' incompetence: "more music and Les Nessman".
-Les' best friend at the station is sales manager Herb Tarlek; Herb collectively refers to himself and Les as "the suits" due to their more bureaucratic roles versus the DJs, and the pair see themselves as possessing more prestige and power at the station than they really wield.
+In at least one episode the viewer can hear the WKRP motto do a play on words about Les's incompetence: "more music and Les Nessman".
+Les's best friend at the station is sales manager Herb Tarlek; Herb collectively refers to himself and Les as "the suits" due to their more bureaucratic roles versus the DJs, and the pair see themselves as possessing more prestige and power at the station than they really wield.

 Les's area of greatest expertise is agriculture; he is a five-time winner of the fictitious Ohio radio news trophy, the "Buckeye Newshawk Award" (given to the best news story specifically about, or related to, tap root vegetable production in "the tri-state area"), and has won the award an additional three times by the time of The New WKRP in Cincinnati.
 He has also won the coveted "Silver Sow Award" (for excellence in farm news, particularly hog reports), and the "Copper Cob Award" (also for farm broadcasting).
 Sanders explained that the Silver Sow award was invented as a plot device to give Les a reason to ask Jennifer on a date.
 The award subsequently "tickled the fancy of hog producers across the country."
 He also has an unusual amount of psychological expertise, correctly diagnosing Johnny Fever with a "schizoid disorder" when he begins treating his television alter-ego Rip Tide as a separate individual he feels is subsuming his own personality (Les recognized the symptoms from the movies The Three Faces of Eve and Sybil).
 Several episodes of the series also imply that Les was formerly promiscuous in his youth and unexpectedly accomplished in seducing women, with Les sincerely telling his coworkers that he "got tired" of one-night-stands.
 The episode "Les' Groupie" explores the consequences of one such encounter evolving into a one-sided relationship, with Les expertly role-playing a faux lovers' spat with Jennifer.
 In "Daydreams", Jennifer is shown to have a sexual fantasy featuring Les.